 People would collect the cards and go back and buy more chocolate so they could collect more.

 The cards worked.
 For some time, the Chocolat d’Aiguebelle was among the top 10 French companies selling chocolate.

 This article was posted on Friday, May 4th, 2018 at 8:01 pm and is filed under Arts and Crafts, Belgium, Countries & Cultures, France, Illustrations, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply